confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 |Schema Registry | 8081 (primary)          | 8082 (secondary)        |
 |Replicator      | 8381 (copying DC2->DC1) | 8382 (copying DC1->DC2) |

+# Data generation and topic names

 There are also Docker containers with data generators that populate the topic `topic1` in each datacenter.
+Confluent Replicator 5.1 prevents cyclic repetition of data between the DC1 `topic1` and DC2 `topic1`, by using provenance information in the message headers.

 # Pre-requisites